Updated on 2025-06-24 GMT+08:00

 Standard instance

-The usage of pay-per-use IoTDA resources is calculated by day (with partial days counted as full days) and billed at 0:00 every day (UTC+8).
+The usage of pay-per-use IoTDA resources is billed on a daily basis.
+If a resource is used for less than a full day, the fee is calculated based on the actual duration of usage.
+Billing is settled at 00:00 every day (UTC+08:00), and a new billing cycle begins thereafter.
 The billing starts from the time when the standard instance is successfully created and ends at the time when the instance is deleted.

 Billing Examples

 You need to pay for each billing cycle.
 Table 2 lists the billing formula.
-The daily price of the resource is displayed in the product price details.
+The pricing details show the daily cost of a resource, which can be converted to the cost per second by dividing the daily price by 86,400.

 Resource